stolostron/cm-cli/docs/help/cm_attach_cluster.md

   -h, --help                        help for cluster
-      --import-file string          the file path and prefix which will contain the import yaml files for manual import --output-file string          The generated resources will be copied in the specified file --values string               The files containing the values
+      --import-file string          the file path and prefix which will contain the import yaml files for manual import --output-file string          The generated resources will be copied in the specified file --timeout int                 Timeout to get the klusterlet agent or addons ready in seconds (default 180) --values string               The files containing the values --wait                        Wait until the klusterlet agent is installed
 ```

 ### Options inherited from parent commands